 Markjspivey on Twitter: "as #xapi augments itself with #semtech, systems will be challenged by open-world versus closed-world reasoning" Wes Williams - Ramblings on software development.
 RDF/RDFa.
 RDF/RDFa is major new functionality in Drupal 7 which describes Drupal entities (nodes, user, comments, terms) and their relationship in a format machines can understand.

 Mappings are defined between local Drupal entities and widely used vocabularies like Dublin Core, FOAF, SIOC, SKOS, etc. These mappings are stored in arrays and can be defined via programming in the modules.
 They can also be altered the same way as forms, links, etc. A User Interface in the contributed modules will allow users to edit these mappings in the same fashion as the RDF API or RDF CCK currently do for Drupal 6.
 The RDF model is about describing objects, their relationships and their values: put together they form an RDF graph representing the data model.
 To help you get started: Grab a patch, get mentored!
 Below, we've organized the issues by category and assigned each a difficulty rating.
 General Discussion of Strategies for RDF in Core 7 #378144: RDFa: Add semantics from the ground up. w3.
 Profile for latest GRDDL transformation for RDFa.
 This page is a profile for GRDDL source documents using the latest GRDDL RDFa transform.

 Currently the use of this profile licenses RDF data extracted by 2008/09/03/RDFa2RDFXML.xsl from an RDFa source.
 If you want to declare that a document contains RDFa and always uses the latest profile, add this profile to the head of your XHTML: <head profile=" If you want to use a specific version of the transformation, use the specific profile of that version, e.g.: <head profile=" or reference the transformation directly, e.g.: <head profile=" (...) <link rel="transformation" href=" (...) </head> From the 20th of July 2008 this software is distributed under either the CeCILL-C license or the GNU Lesser General Public License version 3.

+RDF - Semantic Web Standards.
+Overview RDF is a standard model for data interchange on the Web.
 RDF has features that facilitate data merging even if the underlying schemas differ, and it specifically supports the evolution of schemas over time without requiring all the data consumers to be changed.
 RDF extends the linking structure of the Web to use URIs to name the relationship between things as well as the two ends of the link (this is usually referred to as a “triple”).

 Using this simple model, it allows structured and semi-structured data to be mixed, exposed, and shared across different applications.
 This linking structure forms a directed, labeled graph, where the edges represent the named link between two resources, represented by the graph nodes.
+This graph view is the easiest possible mental model for RDF and is often used in easy-to-understand visual explanations.
 Recommended Reading The RDF 1.1 specification consists of a suite of W3C Recommendations and Working Group Notes, published in 2014.
-A number of textbooks have been published on RDF and on Semantic Web in general.
-Discussions on a possible next version of RDF.
 SPARQL Query Language for RDF.
 W3C Recommendation 15 January 2008 New Version Available: SPARQL 1.1 (Document Status Update, 26 March 2013) The SPARQL Working Group has produced a W3C Recommendation for a new version of SPARQL which adds features to this 2008 version.

+Appendices ? ? ? ?
+Semantic Web.
+I have an idea that I think is very important but I haven’t yet polished to the point where I’m comfortable sharing it.
 I’m going to share it anyway, unpolished, because I think it’s that useful.
 So here I am, handing you a dull, gray stone, and I’m saying there’s a diamond inside.
 Maybe even a dilithium crystal.
 My hope is that a few experts will see what I see and help me safely extract it.
 Or maybe someone has already extracted it, and they can just show me.
 The problem I’m trying to solve is at the core of decentralized (or loosely-coupled) systems.
 RDF offers a solution to this, but it turns out to be pretty hard to put into practice.
 Consider two on-the-web temperature sensors: The careful human reader will immediately wonder whether these temperatures are in Celcius or Fahrenheit, or if maybe the first is in Celcius and the second Fahrenheit.

 Here’s the first sketch of my solution: I know it looks ugly, but now it’s clear that both readings are in Fahrenheit.
 I’m not sure yet.
-Tim Berners-Lee on the next Web.
+No. Tim Berners-Lee on the next Web.
 Tim Berners-Lee: The year open data went worldwide.